...

 • SEIYU is a comprehensive shopping mall.
 B1 and 1F are the company’s supermarkets.

-• On the upper floors, there are a couple more shops, including MUJI (a Japanese daily necessity shop) and Seria (a shop similar to Daiso).
+• On the upper floors, there are a couple of more shops, including MUJI (a Japanese daily necessity shop) and Seria (a shop similar to Daiso).

 Harmonica Yokochō Kichijōji (ハモニカ横丁吉祥寺)

-Harmonica Yokochō Kichijōji or Harmonica Alley outside of Kichijoji Station’s north exit was originally a flea market after World War II.
+Harmonica Yokochō Kichijōji, or Harmonica Alley, outside of Kichijoji Station’s north exit, was originally a flea market after World War II.
 Because the aerial view of the shops and restaurants in the narrow alley resembles a harmonica reed, the locals named it Harmonica.
 In the two blocks, there are close to a hundred stores!

 Harmonica-Yokocho-Kichijoji-Tokyo-Japan